HOME | ABOUT | INDEX | NEWS | FACEBOOK | CONTACT

 From the 1980s, gay icons include Dolly Parton, Cher, Madonna, Hillary Clinton, Patti LaBelle, Annie Lennox, Diana Ross, Cyndi Lauper, Princess Diana, and Ruth Bader Ginsberg.
 Male icons from that era include Alan Alda, Phil Donohue, and Garth Brooks.

 Today we regard these celebrities and divas as gay (queer) icons: Oprah Winfrey, Lady Gaga, Janet Jackson, Lucy Lawless, Mariah Carey, Betty White, Sarah Jessica Parker, Beyonce, Christina Aguilera, Kylie Minogue, Katy Perry, Jennifer Hudson, Taylor Swift, Pink, Arianna Grande, Carrie Fisher, Naomi Campbell, Kristin Chenowith, Kathy Griffin, and Megan Markel.
-Male icons include Barack Obama, Jay-Z, Nick Jonas, Ben Cohen, Macklemore, Hudson Taylor, Josh Hutcherson, James Franco, Daniel Radcliffe, and Prince Harry.
+Male icons include Barack Obama, Patrick Stewart, Jay-Z, Nick Jonas, Ben Cohen, Macklemore, Hudson Taylor, Josh Hutcherson, James Franco, Daniel Radcliffe, and Prince Harry.

 Gay Icons Explained